 Different balls also suit different clubs and club faces.

 You may have to do a little bit of experimenting to find what works best with your favorites.
+It's difficult to make a one-to-one recommendation as everyone has their particular preferences.

-The dimple pattern of your ball is going to help it fight drag and provide some extra lift and distance.
+The dimple pattern of your ball is going to help it fight drag and provide some extra lift and carry distance.

 It defines the aerodynamics of the ball.
 You should consider the depth of the dimples, how many there are in total, and how sharp the edges are.

 Core compression is one of the most important things to consider when it comes to distance.
-It refers to how tightly wound the core threads are set in your ball.
+It refers to how tightly wound the core threads are set in your golf ball.

 A softer core will mean it doesn’t take quite as much force to fully compress and achieve the maximum distance.
 This makes a softer core ball preferable for someone with a slow swing speed.